-ON THIS PAGE: You will read about your medical care after treatment for the tumor is completed, and why this follow-up care is important.
+ON THIS PAGE: You will read about your medical care after treatment for the tumor is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 Once surgery to remove a pituitary gland tumor is done, the patient is usually monitored by both an endocrinologist and a neurosurgeon.
 Follow-up care for a pituitary gland tumor may include regular tests to measure hormone levels and MRI scans, usually done yearly, to learn how well treatment worked.
 Talk with your doctor about any new symptoms you experience.
-Some people experience mood and personality changes because the hormones are not quite correct.
+Some people experience mood and personality changes because the hormone levels are not quite correct.

 Side effects depend on a variety of factors, including the tumor’s size, the length and dosage of treatment(s), and your overall health.
 Specifically, treatment of a pituitary gland tumor can cause:

 Fatigue.
 Fatigue is extreme exhaustion or tiredness.
 It is the most common problem that people with a pituitary tumor experience.
 Patients who feel fatigue often say that even a small effort, such as walking across a room, can seem like too much.
 A pituitary gland tumor may cause fatigue if it lowers levels of cortisol, thyroid hormone, or growth hormone.
 High levels of cortisol can weaken muscles, which may also cause fatigue.

 Gastrointestinal upset.
 Patients being treated with medicines such as bromocriptine or cabergoline for a prolactin-secreting pituitary tumor known as prolactinoma may have gastrointestinal upset.
 This may sometimes limit the patient’s ability to take a particular medication.